-(1) A person must not use or disclose, directly or indirectly, to anyone else information given under section 87VB unless the use or disclosure is allowed under subsection (2).

-- (2) The person may use the information, or disclose the information to another person, if the use or disclosure- - (a) is for the purpose of an investigation or prosecution under this Act or the National Injury Act; or - (b) is with the consent of the person to whom the information relates; or
+- (1) A person must not use or disclose, directly or indirectly, to anyone else information given under section 87VB unless the use or disclosure is allowed under subsection (2). - Maximum penalty-100 penalty units. - (2) The person may use the information, or disclose the information to another person, if the use or disclosure- - (a) is for the purpose of an investigation or prosecution under this Act or the National Injury Act; or - (b) is with the consent of the person to whom the information relates; or